Facebook; Use a Little Sense

 So you let your child go alone.
 You expose yourself and your child to danger, unaware of what you are doing.

 You think everyone on Facebook is normal, decent, in fact, you look at their photo or you read their page and think, "Oh yes, Scott Grant, 25 year old male model who lives in Hawaii.
 Seems nice."

 You don't even imagine that Scott Grant is a 19 year old Nigerian scammer who is on Facebook for the purpose of getting your money out of your pocket.

-The wisest idea is to use a psuedonym, use a false image, and never reveal anything that could identify you.
+The wisest idea when you join Facebook is to use a pseudonym, a false image, and never reveal anything that could identify you.

-Hence, instead of 18 year old Cathy Birbaum who lives at 1301 New York Avenue in Brooklyn, New York posting this, she calls herself 'Birny', (the nick her friends know her by) posts an image of a puppy, and when it comes to 'address', well America is good enough.
+Hence, instead of 18 year old Cathy Birbaum who lives at 1301 New York Avenue in Brooklyn, New York posting this, she calls herself 'Birny', (the nick her friends know her by).
+She posts an image of a puppy as her photograph.
+And when it comes to 'address', well America is good enough.

 In this way she has the benefit of Facebook, few of the detriments.

 Facebook makes its money by Ads.
 It isn't just stupid pop-ups.
 It is the fact that every keystroke is monitored and every word is analysed.